Best Tasting Protein Bars and Snacks: Ranking and Reviewing Popular Top Brands

 Updated:

 What top brands sell the best-tasting flavored protein bars and snacks you can find?
 Quest?
 Barebells?
 David?
 Prime Bites?
 Or someone else?
-After having reviewed dozens of protein-based bars and snacks from various companies, many of whom sell different variations and have different lineups, I think I have an idea.
+After reviewing dozens of protein-based bars and snacks from various companies, many of which offer different variations and lineups, I believe I have a clearer idea.

 Well, at least for me.